 - if putting on, wearing or removing a face covering will cause you severe distress

 - if you are speaking to or providing assistance to someone who relies on lip-reading, clear sound or facial expressions to communicate (take a look at our lip-reading exemption card).

 To put this into context, exemptions can apply if you have a disability or condition that would make it very difficult to wear a face covering.

-For example, if you have respiratory condition, such as chronic obstructive pulmonary disease, you may find it too difficult to breathe through a face covering.
+For example, if you have a respiratory condition, such as chronic obstructive pulmonary disease, emphysema or bronchitis, you may find it too difficult to breathe through a face covering.

 If you have a learning difficulty, sensory processing disorder or neurodivergent condition, wearing a mask could be too overwhelming.